 Practising good husbandry techniques is key, in between worming chickens.
-I will try to rotate my birds grazing area every month so that they get some fresh grass but so the ground also gets to rest (this is one of the major principles in Organic farming) and I will keep the grass mowed short which allows the ultra-violet light from the sun to reach droppings and kill off worm eggs.
+We try to rotate our birds grazing area every month so that they get some fresh grass but so the ground also gets to rest (this is one of the major principles in Organic farming) and we keep the grass mowed short which allows the ultra-violet light from the sun to reach droppings and kill off worm eggs.

-If you have a bad infestation of worms, you do need to keep in mind that eggs deposited on the ground will re-infect your birds and it is necessary to repeat the treatment with Flubenvet before the eggs hatch and grow into adult worms to lay more eggs.
+If you have a bad infestation of worms, you do need to keep in mind that eggs deposited on the ground will re-infect your birds and it is necessary to repeat the treatment before the eggs hatch and grow into adult worms to lay more eggs.
 This takes 3 weeks for most common worms carried by chickens so I would re-treat after 3 weeks if I suspect a particularly bad case of worms.

 Please remember this should not replace the advice of a qualified veterinarian who can advise you about worming.

 Do you have any advice on worming?
 Please leave me a comment below.

 Hi am trying to worm my six chickens but they won’t eat the pellets as been brought up on mash.
 I have taken all other food away apart from the petrels but worry they are going to be hungry how else can I worm them ?